Heidiepa/h3-Hash/README.md

 ## € Schneier 2015: Applied Cryptography: Chapter 2 - Protocol Building Blocks: subchapters "2.3 One-way Fuctions" and "2.4 One-Way Hash Functions".

 * The goal of cryptography is solve problems that can be caused by issues with authentication, lack of integrity, and dishonest people.
-Within this goal, there are definied protocols, e.g, series of steps that are used to guideline certain order of tasks.
+Within this goal, there are defined protocols, e.g, series of steps that are used to guideline certain order of tasks.
+The goal is to solve problem, as stated.
-* One-way function is a vital part of these protocols.
+* One-way function is a vital part of these protocols It is not a protocol but a part of it.
 One-way funtion, according to it's name, goes from one way to another without returning back.
 It is like me going to Japan for holiday and never coming back (ideal).
 One-way functions are not very good for encryption as there is no way to return it.
-* One-way hash function is another part of protocols and a major part of modern cyrptography.
-It has many names of which I will not type in here.
-Hash function takes input string of varying lengh and magically turns it fixed lenght output string.
+* One-way hash function is another part of protocols and a major part of modern cyrptography.Hash function takes input string of varying lengh and magically turns it fixed lenght output string.
 Hashing is the one-way act of converting the data (called a message) into the output (called the hash).
 Security-wise hash function is not secure.
 It is a public funtion and its secureness lies in the fact there is only one way to move.
 It is impossible to find the input data by checking output.

 ## Karvinen 2022: Cracking Passwords with Hashcat